mattcarlotta/nvi/README.md

 sudo make install
 ```

 ⚠️ Be careful of using the command above if you've also compiled the `tests` using the custom cmake `-DCOMPILE_TESTS` flag.
-As noted below, the flag is **OFF** be default.
+As noted below, the flag is **OFF** by default.
 If the flag is active, it will install gtest dependencies to your `/usr` directory.

 ### Custom CMake Compile Flags